numalariamodeling/FE-2023-examples/README.md

 1. InsetChartAnalyzer that extracts data from `Inset_Chart.json`.
 Notice the `channels_inset_chart` in line 159 - this tells defines which data channels we are interested in looking at.
 Six different channels are included currently but these can always be modified depending on what you want to explore.
 2. MonthlyPfPRAnalyzer that extracts data from the monthly summary report.
 If you look at the guts of the analyzer (lines 62 - 138), you'll see that this will particularly focus on extracting PfPR, Clinical Incidence (per person per year), Severe Incidence (per person per year), and Population, all by time (month) and age bins.

-You'll also notice `sweep_variables` being defined and going into both analyzers - we'll discuss this in more depth in Week 3, but for now you can think of this like a tag (or set of tags) for our simulation(s).
+- You'll also notice `sweep_variables` being defined and going into both analyzers - we'll discuss this in more depth in Week 3, but for now you can think of this like a tag (or set of tags) for our simulation(s).

-Before we can run the analyzer script, you need to make a few changes:
+- Before we can run the analyzer script, you need to make a few changes:

-1. Set your `jdir` (short for job directory) to where your experiments are saved (*/projects/b1139/FE-2023-examples/experiments/<username>*)
+    1. Set your `jdir` (short for job directory) to where your experiments are saved (*/projects/b1139/FE-2023-examples/experiments/<username>*).
+Notice that this is used for the platform, and we also set `wdir` (working directory) for the analyzer where the analyzers will output any results you have requested
-2. Define your experiment name and ID in the `expts` dictionary (line 147) - these should match the UID and name in the experiment level `metadata.json` for your experiment of interest.
+    2. Define your experiment name and ID in the `expts` dictionary (line 147) - these should match the UID and name in the experiment level `metadata.json` for your experiment of interest:

 ```py
  expts = {